Styrofoam Ban for Food Vendors

 The Virginia General Assembly passed a law in 2021 that bans the use of Expanded Polystyrene (EPS), known commonly as Styrofoam, by food vendors.
-Polystyrene takes +500 years to break down, is frequently littered, breaks into microplastics that are easily ingested by wildlife and contaminate the environment, and is linked to cancer and nervous system damage.
+Polystyrene takes over 500 years to break down, is frequently littered, breaks into microplastics that are easily ingested by wildlife and contaminate the environment, and is linked to cancer and nervous system damage.

 Henrico County’s implementation of the State law is focused on outreach and support to food vendors.